 It’s in the pursuit of this noble goal that they meet Sue Ann (Octavia Spencer), a lonely veterinarian's assistant who thinks befriending the group might be the key to resolving a lingering trauma from her past.
 So, when the teens’ regular spot gets busted by the cops, Sue Ann offers to host their parties in her basement, where she’ll at least know they’re safe.
-Hence, her nickname, “Ma,” which she embraces with gusto as her house becomes party central for all the neighborhood kids.
+Hence, her nickname, “Ma,” which she embraces with gusto as her house becomes party central for all the neighbourhood kids.
 It soon becomes quite clear that there’s something a little off about this seemingly affable lady.
 But by the time Maggie and her friends realize it, it might be too late.

 It’s interesting that Ma comes out on the heels of Booksmart, an admittedly very different movie that nonetheless touches on a similar point: Our high school experiences are formative, for better or worse.
 But while Booksmart’s protagonists remedy their lack of a social life with one wild night before graduation, Sue Ann’s high school experience with the popular kids is more tragic.
 And without spoiling it, let’s just say that vengeful plots have been built on far less emotional depth.